John Fahy (priest): Lia Fáil

-In 1945, he was transferred to Lusmagh, County Offaly, where in the late 1950s he was involved in rural agitation under the banner of Lia Fáil.
+In 1945, he was transferred to Lusmagh, County Offaly, where in the late 1950s, he was involved in rural agitation under the banner of Lia Fáil.
 Farms were burned, cattle seized, and five activists arrested were forcibly freed from Lusmagh Garda station, which led to the Gardaí raiding Fahy's house, an event covered as it happened by a photojournalist which lead to it appearing in national headlines and for the raid to be debated in the Dáil.
 During this time Fahy was also the write and editor of a newspaper also called Lia Fáil which was sold regionally in which Fahy explained his and Lia Fáil's political views.
 These views mainly revolved around expelling all foreigners from Irish soil and preventing them from purchasing property in Ireland, as well as plan to build a conscription army of 100,000 men to invade Northern Ireland.
 Fahy often drifted into societal issues as well though and in the articles of the newspaper expressed his disdain for Women, Jews and Protestants.

-Lia Fáil eventually petered out after the ruling Fianna Fáil government began to take an interest in Lia Fáil and took action against.
+Lia Fáil eventually petered out after the ruling Fianna Fáil government began to take an interest in Lia Fáil and took action against them.
 Similarly, his superiors in the Catholic Church took a dim view of his political agenda and moved him to the parish of Abbey in Galway to quell him.
 Fahy remained active in Republican circles until his death in 1969.